-Yes, rewards credit cards are worth if you won't have to spend extra to earn the rewards.
+Yes, rewards credit cards are worth it as long as you don’t overspend just to earn the rewards.
 The best rewards credit cards are worth more than $2,000 in savings for the average person over the first two years of use, after annual fees.
-But you need good or excellent credit to get the most worthwhile rewards cards.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.